Packet loss is one of the most important network performance metrics, but what is packet loss, what causes it and how do you fix it?

 Nagios XI will cover virtual systems, cloud services, remote sites, and wireless systems as well as traditional wired LANs.
 You can only install this monitor on CentOS and RHEL Linux.
 If you don’t have those but do have VMware or Hyper-V machines, you can install it there.
 Nagios XI is available for a 60-day free trial.

-The Ipswitch product WhatsUp Gold monitors network devices and warns of potential error conditions, including device memory and CPU exhaustion.
-These alerts are managed via SNMP and will you head off capacity and failure problems that cause packet loss.
+The Progress (formerly Ipswitch) product WhatsUp Gold monitors network devices and warns of potential error conditions, including device memory and CPU exhaustion.
+These alerts are managed via SNMP and you can head off capacity and failure problems that cause packet loss.

 This software includes a network discovery feature, that collects all of the data for the monitor.
 It continually updates the topology of the LAN, detecting inventory additions, relocations, and removals.
 The discovery process creates a device list and builds a network map.
 This map is compiled from data gathered at the Data Link and Network layers.
 The map displays troubled devices in red.
 The mapping of network links extends out to the Cloud and also includes virtual environments and wireless devices.